DenisBuserski/Git/README.md

     With this command you can add 1 file at a time, but what if you have multiple...
 9. Add 2 more files to the `test` folder
    ![step_9](git-commands/step_9.png)
-10. Add all files at once Move ALL the files to the Staging area
+10. Add ALL files at once to the Staging area
     ```
     git add .
     ```